ricleal/go_ddd/cmd/ex1/readme.md

+# Clean Architecture Example 1

-- Controller and Presenter are both in a outer layer
+### Controller and Presenter are both in a outer layer

 ```mermaid
 classDiagram